madelineluna/SpringGameJam/README.md

 Collaboration using Git and Unity

-Implementing mini game ith score counter from scratch
+Implementing mini game with score counter from scratch